KirboSoftware/KirboSoftware/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: mail me at joostmsoftware@gmail.com
 - 😄 Pronouns: None of your business :3

+If you want to DM me on discord for mod questions or questions in general, add me and send me a message -> JoostMSoftware#3943